grove-zero-for-scratch/g0-helper-app-python/README.md

 2. Upload `grove_zero.sb2`

+3. Connect g0 board to your PC, **double click the reset button on the board**, copy `scratch_g0.uf2` to the U disk `Grove Zero`.

-3. Start Helper APP
+4. Start Helper APP
 ```
 python grove_zero_socket.py
 ```

-4. Connect g0 board to your PC, now your can use g0 with Scratch!
+5. now your can use g0 with Scratch!